ArthurMialon/StarterApiNodejs/README.md

 ```
 ### Ressources ++
-You can specify accessible routes and if you need authenticate
+You can specify accessible routes and if you need authentication

 ```javascript